IAEA Collection of Basic Principle Simulators for Education

-Feedback on the use of these simulators would be appreciated and should be sent to Mr. Chad Painter
+Feedback on the use of these simulators would be appreciated and should be sent to Mr. Chirayu Batra

 Workshops on Basic Principle Simulator for Education

-Since 1997, nineteen (19) workshops have been held, in Egypt, Saudi Arabia, the Republic of Korea, Italy, Spain, the USA and in Vienna.
-The most recent workshop was held February 16-27, 2015 and was co-sponsored with the International Centre for Theoretical Physics (ICTP) in Trieste, Italy.
+Since 1997, twenty (20) workshops have been held, in Egypt, Saudi Arabia, Malaysia, Chile, Jordan, the Republic of Korea, Italy, Spain, the USA and in Vienna.